tiprankstipranks

 Economic conditions have and may continue to adversely affect consumer discretionary spending and our business and results.

 We believe that our restaurant sales, guest traffic and profitability are strongly correlated to consumer discretionary spending, which is influenced by general economic conditions, unemployment levels, the availability of discretionary income, inflation, and, ultimately, consumer confidence.
-A protracted economic slowdown, increased unemployment and underemployment of our customer base, decreased salaries and wage rates, inflation, rising interest rates or other industry-wide cost pressures adversely affect consumer behavior by weakening consumer confidence and decreasing consumer spending for restaurant dining occasions.
+A protracted economic slowdown, increased unemployment and underemployment of our guest base, decreased salaries and wage rates, inflation, rising interest rates or other industry-wide cost pressures adversely affect consumer behavior by weakening consumer confidence and decreasing consumer spending for restaurant dining occasions.
 As a result, we and our franchisees could experience reduced sales and profitability.

 International Operations2 | 6.5%